 It’s been a while since my last Blue Mountains bushwalk, and Lost World Lookout has been on my to do list for a while.
 I’ve finally found half a day to tackle this hike, on a sunny Spring Sunday.
 [Edit: I’m back to Lost World Lookout about 18 months later, as part of an overnight walk from Faulconbridge to Glenbrook.]

-The start of the walk is easy to find, and is not too far from the main highway – although once we’re on Farm Road, there’s a parking area just before the unsealed road narrows a little, with a few parking spots.
-We leave the car here – we could have gone a bit further to the end of the road – where there is a larger parking area.
+The start of the walk is easy to find, and is not too far from the main highway.
+Once we’re on Farm Road, there’s a parking area just before the unsealed road narrows a little, with a few parking spots.
+I leave the car here – I later realise we could have gone a bit further to the end of the road, where there is a larger parking area.
 From the carpark it’s a very short (100m) walk to Martin’s Lookout, where there is a small plaque in memory of Reverend Raymer, a local bushwalker who died in 1953.
 The view from here across and up Glenbrook Creek is fairly ordinary by Blue Mountains standards – I wouldn’t bother driving here for this lookout.
 On the other side of the valley is our destination, Lost World Lookout.
 A small crucifix is just visible at the top of the cliffs.

 Most Blue Mountains walks take you down into a valley, and then back up.
 This walk takes us down to Glenbrook Valley, up the other side and then back down and up!
 The track starts descending from Martins Lookout.

 It’s a well-built track that goes past a few nice caves and overhangs as it heads down to the bottom of the valley.
 After a final set of stone steps, a sign marks the intersection of the Kings Link route we are taking up to Lost Worlds Lookout.